 Holidays Present an Increased Danger for Chicago Drunk Driving Accidents

-While encountering a drunk driver is a risk on Chicago roads, certain times are more dangerous than others.
-Nearly 60 percent of all fatal drunk driving accidents in Chicago occur between the eight-hour window of 8 p.m. and 4 a.m.
-Similarly, almost 60 percent of all impaired driving accidents happen between Friday and Sunday.
+In 2021, nearly 50 percent of all fatal drunk driving accidents in Illinois occurred during the eight-hour window of 8 p.m. and 4 a.m.
+Similarly, 48 percent of all impaired driving accidents happened on Saturdays and Sundays.

-However, holidays and long weekends present the greatest risk of a drunk driving accident.
+Holidays and long weekends present the greatest risks of a drunk driving accident.
+For example, in 2018, 50 percent of all traffic-related fatalities over the Fourth of July were due to drunk driving.
 According to the Illinois Department of Transportation, the most dangerous holidays for drunk driving are:

-• Thanksgiving weekend
+- Thanksgiving weekend

-• Labor Day weekend
+- Labor Day weekend

-• Memorial Day
+- Memorial Day

-• New Year’s Eve
+- New Year’s Eve

-• Fourth of July
+- Fourth of July

 Reach Out to a Dedicated Chicago Drunk Driving Accident Lawyer Today

-If you or a loved one was recently injured in a Chicago drunk driving accident, contact the dedicated personal injury lawyers at Briskman Briskman & Greenberg for immediate assistance.
+If you or a loved one was injured in a Chicago drunk driving accident, contact the dedicated personal injury lawyers at Briskman Briskman & Greenberg for immediate assistance.
 Our team of attorneys is ready to meet with you to discuss your case and help you obtain the compensation you need and deserve after suffering unnecessary injuries in a drunk driving accident.
 We have over 30 years of experience working with accident victims from all backgrounds, helping them overcome the challenges they face when attempting to hold drunk drivers accountable for their reckless actions.

 As part of the Briskman Guarantee, we will provide you with a free, confidential, and no-obligation consultation where you will meet with a lawyer who can answer your questions and explain the recovery process.
 And because we accept cases on a contingency basis, you will never be responsible for any legal fees unless we win your case.
 To learn more, give us a call at 877-595-4878, or contact us through our online form.
-We proudly serve clients in Chicago, Joliet, Waukegan, and throughout Cook County, Lake County and Will County.
+We proudly serve clients in Chicago, Joliet, Waukegan, and throughout Cook County, Lake County, and Will County.